 Paddy Woodworth is an author, journalist, lecturer, specialist tour guide and editor

-My most recent book is Our Once and Future Planet: Restoring the World in the Climate Change Strategy (University of Chicago Press, 2013, 2015 paperback), a worldwide assessment of ecological restoration as a conservation strategy.
+My most recent book is Our Once and Future Planet: Restoring the World in the Climate Change Century (University of Chicago Press, 2013, 2015 paperback), a worldwide assessment of ecological restoration as a conservation strategy.

 It was described as “outstanding” by the renowned biologist Daniel Janzen, and as “a great piece of investigative journalism…on a topic vital to the future of people and biodiversity on earth” by Stephen Hopper, former director of the Royal Botanic Gardens, Kew.
 A reviewer in Science wrote that it "makes a convincing case that we have, however hesitantly, begun a journey towards 'restoring the future'."